 Time and time again we see tragedies and scandals from the Grenfell fire, the Carillion collapse to Dr Li Wenliang in Wuhan alerting the world to Covid 19 -and time and time again we see whistleblowing to be the most effective warning system.

 Protect is campaigning for reform of PIDA, the UK’s whistleblowing law.
+The right to express concerns and not be punished for it is a key part of our freedom of expression and fundamental to our democracy.
 We want whistleblowers to get the best possible support before, during, and after they raise concerns; as well as access to legal protection, if things go wrong.

 Protect is calling for three urgent reforms of PIDA: